phusion/passenger_apt_automation/ConceptualIntroductionToDebianPackaging.md

 A drawback of dpkg-buildpackage, debuild and pbuilder is that they can only build packages for the Debian/Ubuntu version that you are currently running.
 What if you need to publish packages for multiple distribution versions?

 The pbuilder-dist tool addresses this problem.
-Pbuilder-dist builds on top of pbuilder and allows you to choose which Debian/Ubuntu version to put in the chroot.
+Pbuilder-dist builds on top of pbuilder and manages multiple chroot environments, each running a Debian/Ubuntu version of your choosing.
 This way you can build packages for multiple distribution versions without having to install each distribution version manually.

 ## Binary vs source packages